 - coarse ground black pepper (enough to cover the roast on all sides)

 For pan sauce

 - 2 Tbsp cold butter, seperated into 1 Tbsp portions

 - Beef stock (for pan sauce, only if needed)

-- Set Sous Vide machine to 135° and prepare water bath.
+- SEASON: Set Sous Vide machine (affiliate) to 135° and prepare water bath.
 Season the roast generously with kosher salt, coarse ground black pepper and garlic powder on all sides.

-- Once meat is seasoned, place in a vacuum sealer bag.
-On each side of the meat, add 3 cloves of garlic and 1 sprig of rosemary.
+- BAG & BATHE: Place in a vacuum sealer (affiliate) bag.
+On each side of the meat, add 1 sprig of rosemary.
 Seal tightly and place in water bath.
 Allow roast to cook for 29 to 36 hours.

-- Remove roast from water bath.
+- DRY & REST: Remove roast from water bath.
 Hold bag upright and cut across to open, making sure not to spill the juices.
 Pat the roast dry with a paper towel and let rest for 15 minutes.

-- Reduce heat to medium and add butter, garlic and rosemary to pan.
+- FINISH SEARING: Reduce heat to medium and add remaining butter, garlic cloves and rosemary to pan.
 Repeat the sear process, hitting every side for 30 seconds.
 This time, use the rosemary to bush the butter over the roast as it cooks.
 Once all sides have their second 30 second sear, remove the roast to a cutting board.
 The roast should save a solid sear all the way around.

 - Category: Dinner, Main Course